SammyShaw/SammyShaw.github.io/_posts/2025-02-18-GSS-dashboard.md

 Click on a measure button to see its description, distribution, and trends.
 Toggle a demographic dimension.
 Select a specific year or all years.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/GSS_2_17387981106750/GSSDashboard?:embed=yes&:display_count=yes&:showVizHome=no" width = '1100' height = '900'></iframe>
 Unfortunately, I have difficulty right-sizing Tableau's dashboards for github pages.
-Automatic scaling in Tableau shifts objects in the view, and github's default width does not correspond with my desktop.
+Automatic scaling in Tableau alters objects in the view, and github's default width does not correspond with my desktop.
 Visit my [Tableau Public Profile](https://public.tableau.com/app/profile/samuel.shaw2748/vizzes) for a more responsive Dashboard:
 [50 Years of the General Social Survey](https://public.tableau.com/views/GSS_2_17387981106750/GSSDashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 Details for each measure are shared below.
-Briefly, most measures are individual-level indices (expcept Education and Health, which are raw measures, and Polarization, which is an aggregation).
-All measures except Polarization are standardized for comparability.
+Briefly, most measures are individual-level indices (except Education and Health, which are raw measures, and Polarization, which is an aggregation).
+All measures except Polarization have been standardized for better comparability.
 Global trend line data include imputed data for the sake of drawing a continuous trend line - but those imputed data do not carry over to other charts.

-Python coding scripts are available in my Github repository (GSS project).
+Python coding scripts are available in my [Github repository](https://github.com/SammyShaw/GSS-Dashboard).
 Examples are shown below.

 <br>